Nuvolect/SecureSuite-Android/SecureSuite/Design.md

 # SecureSuite High Level Design

 The app is the combination of a fairly standard Android app and a web app that shares an encrypted database and common set of utilities.
+Long running tasks are executed in either the WorkerService or in the WebService.
+The application database and WebService is started each time the Android device boots.

 ## Activity and fragment design